AichaBELGHITI2001/CSC4301Project-1/README.md

      Figure 5: Paths formed by BFS(yellow), A* Manhattan(green), A* Euclidian(pink), UCS(white),DFS(cyan)

 In this case, I expected DFS to be slower since it takes each node of the grid and checks if it is the target node.
-However, DFS was quicker than UCS and BFS by 1.133 milliseconds and 0.855 milliseconds respectively.
+Indeed, DFS was slower than UCS and BFS by 8.7 milliseconds and 9 milliseconds respectively.
 Also, BFS is quicker than UCS by 0.278 milliseconds, yet they outputted a path of the same number of nodes(48 nodes).
 I expected the fact that A* Manhattan will be the quickest and will produce the shortest path.
-However, DFS was quicker, in this specific case, than A* Manhattan by 0.089 milliseconds.
-On the other hand, A* Manhattan outputted the shortest path since it uses the Manhattan heuristic, while DFS tried to check all nodes on the grid until it reaches the target node without considering the cost of the path.
+Indeed,A* Manhattan  was quicker.
+It was faster tha A* Euclidien by 0.29 milliseconds.In addition to that, A* Manhattan outputted the shortest path since it uses the Manhattan heuristic, while DFS and BFS tried to check all nodes on the grid until they reache the target node without considering the cost of the path.

 ![image](https://user-images.githubusercontent.com/96016773/153768430-11a3d50a-e298-4aac-99d5-8cdda9b512b5.png)